cyrusmcc/ChatGPT-Twitter-Bot/README.md

 # Openai-Twitter-Bot
  A basic python script which generates & posts tweets from Openai prompts.

-## Obtain an OpenAPI API key
+## Obtain an OpenAPI Auth
-> OpenAPI consumes tokens to generate each tweet, you must posess token credits or add a payment option to your OpenAPI account to utilize these features.
-At current OpenAPI prices for davinci model, a dollar will generate ~700 tweets.
+> ChatGPT is currently free to utilize but this may change in the future.

-Visit [OpenAPI Account Keys](https://beta.openai.com/account/api-keys) to obtain a secret Key
+If you do not have an OpenAI account already, you will need to register one here [OpenAI](https://auth0.openai.com/u/signup/identifier?state=hKFo2SBTYlpad0VuSDQyQ1c3d3Zoa2ZuZ0pqNktPQnBJTDJTOKFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIEh3WWN4Ylp0YzRaUTg4SlotSGJINDhRVlpRX2RnMUp1o2NpZNkgRFJpdnNubTJNdTQyVDNLT3BxZHR3QjNOWXZpSFl6d0Q)

-Copy this key and use it to populate OPENAI_API_KEY in your .env file
+Use your account email and password into to populate the  OPENAI_EMAIL and OPENAI_PASSWORD fields in your .env file

 ## Obtain twitter keys